decyphertek-io/decyphertek/docs/products/azure/semaphore-ui.md

 SSH Into the server:
 --------------------
-* Utilize Google SSH Console or setup ssh keys or password.
+* Utilize Azure SSH settings to set your ssh keys AND/OR Password to ssh in.

 Semaphore login & password:
 ------------------------------